Neymar breaks Pele's Brazil goal-scoring record in 5-1 win in South American World Cup qualifying

-SAO PAULO (AP) — Neymar became the top goal scorer for Brazil’s national team after surpassing the total of three-time World Cup winner Pelé on Friday.
+SAO PAULO (AP) — Neymar eclipsed Pelé as the top goal scorer for Brazil’s national team after overtaking the three-time World Cup winner's career total on Friday.

 The goal that put the 31-year-old Neymar on the top of Brazil’s scoring record with 78 came in the 61st minute in a World Cup qualifying match against Bolivia in the Amazon city of Belém.

-It was Brazil’s fourth goal of the match in a 5-1 win, with the last goal of the game also being scored by Neymar during injury time.
+It was Brazil’s fourth goal of the match in a 5-1 win, with the last goal of the game also being scored by Neymar — his 79th — during injury time.

 Neymar's record-breaking goal came after a low cross into the penalty box, which the striker finished with accuracy from close range.
 He celebrated with a punch in the air, as Pelé usually did.

-Brazil’s soccer confederation considers Pelé as its top goal scorer in history with 95 goals in 114 matches.
-FIFA does not count goals the three-time World Cup winner had at national team friendlies against clubs.
+Brazil’s soccer confederation considers Pelé as its top goal scorer with 95 goals in 114 matches.
+FIFA does not count goals that Pelé had at national team friendlies against clubs.

-“78 times Neymar,” the Brazilian soccer body said on Twitter after Neymar’s record-breaking goal.
+“78 times Neymar,” the Brazilian soccer body said on social media after Neymar’s record-breaking goal.
 “Neymar scores the fifth for the Selecao,” it said after the striker's second goal against Bolivia.

+Rodrigues, the president of Brazil's soccer body, reiterated Neymar had become “the all-time top goal-scorer for Brazil in matches against national teams."

 AP soccer: https://apnews.com/hub/soccer